maga-1/mqtt2vitocal/README.md

 topic = "electricity/hp/restpower"
 mqtt_server = "localhost"
 mqtt_port = 1883
+serial_port = "/dev/ttyUSB1"
 ```
 `mqtt_server` and `mqtt_port` cover the mqtt connection parameters. `topic` denotes the topic to subscribe for the remaining power.
-This script expects the remaining power in Watt as an integer value according to the specification of Viessmann (see below).
+This script expects the remaining power in Watt as an integer value according to the specification of Viessmann (see below). `serial_port` is the RS485 device conneced to the heat pump.

 ## Calculation of remaining power